SDS Sigma series: Instruction format

-If the high-order bit is 0, the lower 16 bits of the address refer to a location in the first 64K words of main memory; if the high-order bit is 1, the lower 16 bits of the address refer to a location in a 64K-word block of memory specified by the Extension Address in bits 42-47 of the Program Status Doubleword, with the Extension Address being concatenated with the lower 16 bits of the reference address to form the physical address.
+If the high-order bit is 0, the lower 16 bits of the address refer to a location in the first 64K words of main memory; if the high-order bit is 1, the lower 16 bits of the address refer to a location in a 64K-word block of memory specified by the Extension Address in bits 42-47 of the Program Status Doubleword, with the Extension Address being concatenated with the lower 16 bits of the reference address to form the word address.

+The word address from the instruction has two zero bits appended to it to calculate a byte address.

+For instructions that refer to bytes, bits 13-31 of the index register are added to the byte address to form the effective address.

+For instructions that refer to halfwords, bits 14-31 of the index register have a 0 bit appended to it, and that value is added to the byte address to form the effective address; the low-order bit of that address is always 0.

+For instructions that refer to words, bits 15-31 of the index register have two 0 bits appended to it, and that value is added to the byte address to form the effective address; the low-order two bits of that address are always 0.

+For instructions that refer to doublewords, bits 16-31 of the index register have three 0 bits appended to it, and that value is added to the byte address to form the virtual address; the low-order three bits of that address are always 0.

 Features

 CPU

 Sigma systems provided a range of performance, roughly doubling from Sigma 5, the slowest, to Sigma 9 Model 3, the fastest.
 For example, 32-bit fixed point multiply times ranged from 7.2 to 3.8 μs; 64-bit floating point divide ranged from 30.5 to 17.4 μs.

 Most Sigma systems included two or more blocks of 16 general-purpose registers.
 Switching blocks is accomplished by a single instruction (LPSD), providing fast context switching, since registers do not have to be saved and restored.